19hours/sg-statutes/Acts/Radiation Protection Act.md

 (d) transport any radioactive material.

-(2) Any person who contravenes subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $100,000 or to imprisonment for a term not exceeding 2 years or to both.
+(2) Any person who contravenes subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $100,000 or to imprisonment for a term not exceeding 5 years or to both.

+[Act 20 of 2014 wef 21/10/2014]

 ### Control of import, export, etc., of irradiating apparatus